cloudmesh-community/fa18-523-56/paper/paper.md

 * Provenance Repository
 * Java Virtual Machine

 From the top down NiFi is web browser accessable by a NiFi hosted Web Server.
 NiFi processor operations are managed through the Flow Controller and the three repositories; FlowFile, Content, and Provenance work to process data on and off disk and in a NiFi flow.
+NiFi is hosted in the Java Virtual Machine environment or JVM.

 ### Web Server